timescale/docs/migrate/livesync.md

 1. **Trace progress**

-   Once it is running as a docker daemon, you can also capture the logs:
+   Once Livesync is running as a docker daemon, you can also capture the logs:
    ```shell
    docker logs -f livesync
    ```